willp240/rat-container/README.md

 For regular usage, simply download the pre-built container with the following instructions for your container platform of choice.
 For advanced users, see the build instructions below.

+# FEATURES
+- Full RAT-compatible environment, including ROOT5, GEANT4 and scons
+- Can build any version of RAT
+- GUI output support on all operating systems
+- TensorFlow and CppFlow (CPU-only for the time being)
+- Singularity and Docker compatibility

 # [PLEASE READ]

 1. Singularity and Docker are similar tools but operate slightly differently.
 Singularity acts more like an overlay, where